Reduce import duties with EUR.1 and EUR-MED

 What does an EUR.1 or EUR-MED cost?

 The costs for an EUR.1 or EUR-MED consist of different components.
 Depending on the chosen application method, KVK will send you a monthly collective invoice for the issue costs, the so-called fees.
 In the tariff overview you will find the costs.
-In addition, an intermediary or logistics service provider charges costs for their services.
+In addition, an intermediary or logistics service provider charges a fee for their services.